zksecurity/noname/book/src/literals.md

 One could argue that the type is the same, but the variable being passed is a constant, and so it makes more sense to implement the first version.
 This is what we do in noname.

-At the time of this writing, the `const` keyword only seem to make sense in a function argument, and so is implemented in the same way as the `pub` attribute:
+At the time of this writing, the `const` keyword only seems to make sense in a function argument, and so is implemented in the same way as the `pub` attribute:

 ```rust
 pub enum AttributeKind {